The Port Authority is installing solar panels on its own property and is stimulating clients to install solar panels on their roofs.

 - Finance and organise it yourself: you apply for a subsidy and choose an installer.
 You invest in the panels and pay for the installation and maintenance.
 However, you also save money, because your energy bill will fall dramatically due to the electricity generated.

-- Finance yourself and outsource the organisation: you pay a developer to apply for the subsidy and to organise the installation and maintenance, and you invest in the panels.
-You have very little to do in the project, and you save money because of the resulting fall or disappearance of your energy bill.
+- Finance it yourself and outsource the organisation: you pay a developer to apply for the subsidy and to organise the installation and maintenance, and you invest in the panels.
+You have very little worry about the project, and you save money because of the resulting fall or disappearance of your energy bill.

 - Rent a roof: no need to finance or organise anything yourself.
 You lease the solar panels and pay for the green energy you use.
 Depending on the circumstances, you can receive compensation by making your roof available.